careweather/oneil/README.md

 Oneil was developed at Care Weather Technologies, Inc. to support development of the Veery scatterometer.

 Oneil is named after American physicist and space activist [Gerard K. O'Neill](https://en.wikipedia.org/wiki/Gerard_K._O%27Neill) who proposed the gargantuan space settlements known as [O'Neill cylinders](https://en.wikipedia.org/wiki/O%27Neill_cylinder).
-The use of Oneil in the development of an O'Neill cylinder would be a dream come true.
+We built Oneil to meet our own needs, but we hope it stitches together the many domains required to make O'Neill cylinders and move humanity up the [Kardashev scale](https://en.wikipedia.org/wiki/Kardashev_scale).